 6. Several months after the bombing, investigators foiled another terrorist plot against major New York City landmarks.

 In June 1993, as part of an ongoing surveillance operation, an FBI camera caught a group of men constructing a bomb in a garage in Queens, New York.
 Authorities subsequently arrested Abdel Rahman and nine of his followers and charged them with planning to simultaneously bomb the United Nations headquarters, the George Washington Bridge, and the Holland and Lincoln Tunnels, among other targets.
 They were found guilty and sentenced to life in prison in late 1995.
-Even behind bars, Abdel Rahman continued to exert powerful influence on radical Muslims.
+Even behind bars, Abdel Rahman continued to exert a powerful influence on radical Muslims.
 Peter Bergen, a journalist and biographer of Osama bin Laden, described him as the “spiritual guide of 9/11.”

 7. The 1993 bombing proved to be a deadly dress rehearsal for 9/11.

 By early 1996, U.S. authorities had determined that Ramzi Yousef’s uncle, Khalid Sheikh Mohammed, had plotted with his nephew to bring down the planes in the “Bojinka” plot and wired him money before the first World Trade Center bombing.
-But KSM (as he was known) evaded capture and rose in the ranks of militant Islamic group al Qaeda to become one of bin Laden’s top lieutenants.
+But KSM (as he was known) evaded capture and rose in the ranks of the militant Islamic group al Qaeda to become one of bin Laden’s top lieutenants.
 As the “principal architect” of the terrorist attacks of 9/11, KSM succeeded where his nephew had failed, orchestrating the destruction of the twin towers and the mass murder of thousands of civilians on U.S. soil.